aoloe/scribus-help-free/README.md

 Warning:

-please, don't copy content from the official Scribus Help files!
+Please, don't copy content from the official Scribus Help files!
 The licenses are not compatible!
 On the other side, you might get inspiration from the Scribus Flossmanual: <http://en.flossmanuals.net/scribus-2/>